Why does Givinga need personal information?

 The initial Grant made to start a Campaign.

 A charitable entity that exists in order to support (for example, with fundraising activities) an established public 501(c)(3) charity.
-Additional documentation may be required from these organizations before the Infinity Benefit Foundation can issue them a grant.
+Additional documentation may be required from these organizations before the Givinga Foundation can issue them a grant.

 A nonprofit organization that does not have to pay state or federal income taxes.
 Any organization (other than a church) seeking recognition of its status as tax-exempt must apply to the IRS and may have to fulfill additional state applications or registration requirements.
 Charities may also be exempt from sales and local property taxes.